-Forthcoming 2023 / 150 pages / 6" x 9"

-Paper / 9781975505219 / \$40.95 E-book / 9781975505233 / \$40.95 Norman K. Denzin and James Salvo

-Qualitative Research in the Time of COVID Lessons Learned and Opportunities Presented During a Pandemic

-Oualitative Research in the Time of COVID: Lessons Learned and Opportunities Presented During a Pandemic focuses broadly upon educational issues during the COVID-19 pandemic.
+May 2023 / 150 pages / 6" x 9" Paper / 9781975505219 / \$40.95 E-book / 9781975505233 / \$40.95 Norman K. Denzin and James Salvo Qualitative Research in the Time of COVID Lessons Learned and Opportunities Presented During a Pandemic New Directions for Theorizing in Qualitative Inquiry Series Qualitative Research in the Time of COVID: Lessons Learned and Opportunities Presented During a Pandemic focuses broadly upon educational issues during the COVID-19 pandemic.
 The chapters make note of how contextual understandings are important for the future of researchers, especially when those contexts involve inequality made more acute since the pandemic.
 The chapters illustrate the importance of creating a climate of care based upon the principles of care ethics, and also examine projects that could be taken in the context of necessary self-care during challenging times.
 Chapters address the climate of caring in both in-person and online educational spaces and what it means to support students in an expanded conception of classroom space.
 In discussions ranging from exemplars of arts-based, personal narrative to completing a dissertation during a pandemic, chapters share both the immensity of the challenges and the rewards of productive and meaningful work both domestically and internationally.
 In the context of the living taking place after the pandemic's coming into being as an event, this volume humbly offers writings as documents of remembrance of our historical present, offering with the hope that the historical may continue to move forward with an ethics of care ever in the foreground.

-Norman K. Denzin is Distinguished Emeritus Professor of Communications, College of Communications Scholar, and Research Professor of Communications, Sociology, and Humanities at the University of Illinois at Urbana-Champaign.
+James Salvo is a Lecturer in the College of Education at Wayne State University in Detroit, Michigan.
+Norman K. Denzin was Distinguished Emeritus Professor of Communications, College of Communications Scholar, and Research Professor of Communications, Sociology, and Humanities at the University of Illinois at Urbana-Champaign.
+Edited by Kathryn Roulston